olegapa/deeplab/README.md

 `eval_mode` - Execute in metrics' evaluation mode.
 Metrics like Pixel Average, IoU, Loss function (cross entropy) sre printed in output log file.

 `approx_eps` - Determines polygon approximation scale.
-The more value is the less polygons are in output.
+The more value is the fewer polygons are in output.
 Default value 0.02

 #### Format for input/output file:
 ```json